 The Mitsubishi Electric Group launched its WΣ21II (Worldwide Strategic Integration for Global Markets in the 21st Century Advance to the Next Stage) activity in April 2017.
+This activity was continued throughout the financial year ending 31 March 2019.
 This includes initiatives to mitigate any perceived risks regarding a range of issues related to ensuring compliance to labour laws and regulations.

 We apply a proportionate approach to our Due Diligence processes for risk assessment and verification with regard to slavery and human trafficking.

 For our risk assessment we take into account the relevant products, components, packaging materials and services, production location and supply chain data.